 Despite encouraging economic development, considerable nutritional challenges continue to exist in Southeast Asia (SEA).
 Increasing rates of undernutrition and obesity result in a double burden of malnutrition.
 This is associated with a rapidly increasing burden of diabetes and other non-communicable diseases (NCDs) and is a particular public health concern.
 Left unchecked, this leads to major adverse consequences for health, performance and productivity, as well as national and regional economic development.

 Early nutrition and lifestyle during pregnancy and early childhood (the first 1000 days of life after conception) are major modulating factors of long-term health, performance, and disease risks.
 Improving professional knowledge and practice is key in tackling the existing double burden of malnutrition.
 Every encounter a doctor has with their patient is a window of opportunity for positive change.

 - a curriculum dedicated to the specific public health concerns and professional requirements in Southeast Asia

 - Individualized training packages to specifically meet the user’s needs using an automated content matching processes (mass customization).

 ENeASEA is designed for professional sub-specialisation and integration in pre- and post-graduate study programmes.

-By working together we can improve health and wellbeing one person at a time!
+By working together we can improve health and wellbeing of all individuals!